 Cocaine overdoses can range from uncomfortable, to potentially fatal, and everything in between.
 The risk of an overdose rises dramatically if someone uses cocaine with other drugs, or injects cocaine.
 Using cocaine with other drugs can also mean that the medication normally used to treat a cocaine overdose will not be effective or, even worse, could increase the risks even further.

 The best way to avoid a cocaine overdose is to not use cocaine.
 That being said, if someone does choose to use cocaine, there are some things that they can do to minimize the risks of a dangerous overdose.
 Some of these harm-reduction practices can include:

 - Do Not Inject Cocaine: Injecting cocaine is much more potent than other routes, so someone will be able to overdose much more easily on a smaller quantity of cocaine.

 - Do Not Mix Cocaine and Other Drugs.
 Using cocaine with other drugs can increase the risk of an overdose while also complicating medical treatment.
 Alcohol and opioids, in particular, should be avoided when using cocaine.

 - Avoid Strenuous Physical Activity: Cocaine puts a huge strain on the cardiovascular system even if someone is sitting still and unnecessary strain on the heart will increase the chances of a negative outcome.

 Even if someone suffered a cocaine overdose and survives, there is still a risk of overdose unless they stop using cocaine altogether.
 Often the best way to stop using cocaine is to enter a treatment program and to get help from medical and psychiatric professionals.
-There are many different kinds of cocaine rehab programs, some of which may be more beneficial than others, depending on someone’s specific needs.
+There are many different kinds of rehab centers in Georgia, some of which may be more beneficial than others, depending on someone’s specific needs.
 To get a good idea of what to look for in a rehab center, take a look at our guide on finding the best drug rehab in Georgia.